 Ditch the coffee and energy drinks—your energy problems begin and end with what you eat.
 The human body is a finely-tuned dynamo, and you get out what you put in.
-Certain natural foods boost your energy levels naturally with no need for stimulants or hokey Instagram fads.
+Certain natural foods boost your energy levels naturally with no need for further stimulants.
 Explore the benefits of the five best foods so you can enrich your diet and enjoy the increased energy levels.

 Your body needs lots of different vitamins, minerals, amino acids, and proteins to operate effectively.
 Plus, fats and complex carbs allow you to use and store energy efficiently.
 The only way to give your body what it requires to operate at its peak is to start with the proper nutrition.
-Incorporated into your daily diet these five foods will go a long way toward giving you the energy you’re looking for:
+Incorporated into your daily diet these five foods will give that energy to you need to lead a busy life.

-Rich in potassium and other essential minerals, bananas also contain pectin, a form of fibre.
+Rich in potassium and other essential minerals, bananas may be one of the best foods for energy.